What Does it Take to Be a Supply Chain Manager?

 Featured schools near , edit

-When polled, Supply Chain Managers say the following skills are most frequently used in their jobs:
+These are the skills Supply Chain Managers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.